-The NSREC technical program will consist of contributed oral, poster papers, a data workshop, and invited talks.
-The oral presentations will be 12 minutes in duration with an additional 3 minutes for questions.
-The technical sessions and chairpersons are:
+The NSREC technical program consists of contributed oral, poster papers, a data workshop, and invited talks.
+The 44 oral presentations will be 12 minutes in duration with an additional 3 minutes for questions.
+The technical sessions are:

-Radiation Effects in Devices and Integrated Circuits, Chair: Tim Oldham, Ball Aerospace
+Radiation Effects in Devices and Integrated Circuits (5 Oral, 8 Posters)

-Single Event Effects: Mechanisms and Modeling, Chair: Laurent Artola, ONERA
+Single Event Effects: Mechanisms and Modeling (5 Oral, 4 Posters)

 Radiation Effects Data Workshop